hilbix/tino/rants/dhcpcd.md

 - For security reasons we do not want to work with insecure things like Broadcasts.
 - And IPsec is no option at all.

 This is the norm, not the exception.
-Think of IPoAC or tunnels like from The Boring Company.
+Think of IPoAC or tunnels like from The Boring Company:

+You cannot be sure.
+But you want to stay in control.